vuestorefront/vue-storefront/packages/core/docs/guide/cart-and-wishlist.md

 ## Checking if an item is in the cart

-To check if a product is already in cart pass it to `isInCart` method:
+To check if a product is already in the cart, pass it to `isInCart` method:

 ```vue
 <template>